Trip Facts

 Cost Excludes

-❌ Lunch and dinner in Kathmandu (except welcome & farewell dinner)
+❌ Lunch & dinner in Kathmandu except included meals

-❌ Travel, medical & emergency helicopter rescue insurance (minimum coverage USD 90,000 – mandatory)
+❌ Personal travel, medical & emergency rescue insurance (mandatory)

-❌ Any other services not mentioned in “Cost Includes”
+❌ Any services not specifically mentioned in the “Cost Includes” section

 Riding Gears And Equipments